danidlrm/NLP/README.md

-This & that stuff about natural languaje processing
+This & that stuff about natural language processing

 Tools: